Akuli/jou/README.md

     Note that the `~` character does not work here, so you need to use a full path (or `$HOME`) instead.

-It is also possible to use llvm and clang version 11 instead of 13.
-By default, the `make` command decides automatically whether to use LLVM and clang version 11 or 13, preferring version 13 if it is installed.
+These LLVM/clang versions are supported:
+- LLVM 11 with clang 11
+- LLVM 13 with clang 13
+- LLVM 14 with clang 14

+By default, the `make` command picks the latest available version.
 You can also specify the version manually by setting the `LLVM_CONFIG` variable:

 ```